tlienart/Franklin.jl/demos/index.md

 **Note**: an important philosophy here is that if you can write a Julia function that would produce the HTML you want, then write that function and let Franklin call it.

+**Note 2**: the numbering in georgian script in the table of content is on purpose, no good reason for it... 🚀

 \toc

 ## (008) (custom) environments and commands